filecoin-project/slate/README.md

 ![screenshot](https://user-images.githubusercontent.com/310223/84878302-7d028700-b03e-11ea-82c4-c53dca9d7e65.png)

 - Visit `localhost:1337` in the browser.
+- If you see the design system page instead, that means a token was not properly generated in the `.data` folder.
+Run `npm run dev` again.
 - **Note** — If you restart the server, it clears all your local files.
 You can disable this by modifying the code in `server.js`.
 - **Note** — There will be new commands in the future for different contexts, like `electron`.